-Linshuang teaches a master’s level course on Team Dynamics at the Philadelphia College of Osteopathic Medicine and financial leadership in the Nonprofit Executive Leadership Institute (NELI) Certificate Program at Bryn Mawr College.
+Linshuang has taught a master’s level course on Team Dynamics at the Philadelphia College of Osteopathic Medicine and financial leadership in the Nonprofit Executive Leadership Institute (NELI) Certificate Program at Bryn Mawr College.
 She has guest taught in two courses at the Nonprofit Leadership (NPL) Master's degree program at the University of Pennsylvania's School of Social Policy and Practice.

 Explore how employee-owners at any level of a company can be leaders by influencing others towards shared goals and contributing to a healthy workplace environment where everyone feels welcome, respected, valued, and heard.